-A Superb WW2 Imperial Japanese Naval Officer's Kai Gunto Sword Tachi.
-Signed Blade, with Unusual Brown Ishime Lacquer Saya, and Brown Silk Battle Wrapped Tsuka, Over Black Samegawa {Giant Rayskin}
+A Superb & Rare, Near Mint, WW2 Imperial Japanese Naval Officer's Kai Gunto Sword Tachi.
+Signed 23rd Generation Fujiwara Kanefusa Saku Kore Mint Condition Blade, with Unusual Brown Ishime Lacquer Saya, Brown Silk Battle Wrapped Tsuka, On Black Samegawa

 Upon Japan’s surrender the Emperor had to surrender his divine status.